Instagram API Rate Limits: The 200 DM/Hour Cap Explained (2026)

 Last updated:

-• 24-hour window: Can only auto-message users who engaged in last 24 hours
+• 24-hour messaging window: You can only auto-message users who engaged with you in the last 24 hours

-• 200 messages per hour (per Instagram account)
+• ~200 messages per hour (per Instagram account, enforced via behavioral detection)

-• 24-hour messaging window (can only message users who engaged with you in last 24 hours)
+• 24-hour messaging window (can only message users who engaged with you in last 24 hours, confirmed in Meta’s Messaging API docs)

 • 1 message per user per 24 hours (from story/comment triggers)